Shrishhh11/ML-PROJECT/README.md

 # Intent Classification in Chatbot Systems: Machine Learning vs Deep Learning Approaches

-A systematic investigation examining how intent recognition algorithms perform when transitioning from traditional machine learning frameworks to modern neural architectures in natural language understanding tasks.
+A thorough study assessing the performance of intent recognition algorithms during the shift from conventional machine learning models to contemporary neural networks in natural language understanding activities

 ---

-## 📚 Project Overview
+##  Project Overview

 ### Background Context
-Intent recognition forms the foundation of **conversational AI** systems that power chatbots, voice assistants, and automated helpdesk agents.
-By classifying user inputs into predefined *intent categories* (such as greetings, help requests, or feedback), these systems determine the appropriate response.
+Chatbots, voice assistants, and automated help desk representatives are powered by **conversational AI** systems, which rely on intent recognition.
+These systems identify the right response by categorising user inputs into predetermined *intent categories* (e.g., greetings, help requests, or comments).

-Despite widespread deployment in customer support and e-commerce applications, performance discrepancies often emerge between **rule-based**, **machine learning**, and **deep learning** approaches.
-Traditional models rely heavily on word frequency or TF-IDF features, while deep networks capture semantic context and variability in phrasing.
+ Even though **rule-based**, **machine learning**, and **deep learning** techniques are widely used in customer service and e-commerce applications, performance differences frequently occur.
+While deep networks capture semantic context and phrase diversity, traditional models mostly rely on word frequency or TF-IDF features.

-This project systematically evaluates both paradigms to determine the trade-offs between **accuracy, generalization, and computational complexity** when applied to a publicly available chatbot dataset.
+ Using a publicly accessible chatbot dataset, this project methodically assesses both paradigms to ascertain the trade-offs between **accuracy, generalisation, and computational complexity**.
 ### Significance and Impact
 Accurate intent classification is crucial for improving:
 * **Customer satisfaction**, by delivering faster and relevant responses.